This article is part of The Ascender, the Highrise platform for articles and resources.

 Another aspect of the diversity in coaching styles is flexibility.
 Flexibility helps coaches achieve a variety of goals.

-For example, Performance Coaching will enable improvement in performance in clearly defined roles, while Life Coaching deals with general life satisfaction, action intrinsic motivation, vision, and balance.
+For example, performance coaching will enable improvement in performance in clearly defined roles, while life coaching deals with general life satisfaction, action and intrinsic motivation, vision, and balance.

 Adaptability also influences the choice of coaching style since different problems demand different solutions.